alphadynamic00/Js-Projects/readme.md

 Just add any working project that you have made during hacktoberfest using Javascript, and make a pull request.
+Please add a screenshot of project or a deployed link so that We can test it before merging.

 #### How many Projects can you add?